JiveOff/roPresence/README.md

 ## License

 This project is under the MIT license.
+[See the LICENSE file](https://github.com/JiveOff/roPresence/blob/master/LICENSE) for more details.